 Minor amounts of metadata are maintained for reporting, security, or operational needs.
 Data such as IP addresses and time spent per DBQ are examples of the metadata maintained.
-This data is solely and Version Date: November 2nd, 2023 Page 7 of 25 exclusively used within VES and without a 3rd party to improve the provider coverage, improve timeliness, clarify common DBQ questions, address billing accuracy, or improve the security of the OMS system.
+This data is solely and exclusively used within VES and without a 3rd party to improve the provider coverage, improve timeliness, clarify common DBQ questions, address billing accuracy, or improve the security of the OMS system.

-1.4 How will the information be checked for accuracy?
-How often will it be checked?
+1.4 Information checks for accuracy, and how often will it be checked.